 Bonus Trivia: Different cats were trained to enter the shot using different sound cues to vary the action in a scene.

-As you can see, cats pretty much steal the show, no matter if they’re black cats that serve as mentors to witches, cartoon cats that help supervillains carry out evil plots, or magic cats with the power to turn the average graphic designer into their new leader.
+As you can see, cats pretty much steal the show, whether they’re black cats who serve as mentors to witches, cartoon cats who help supervillains carry out evil plots, or magic cats with the power to turn the average graphic designer into their new leader.
 Even though not all cats have supernatural abilities, they are capable of some pretty incredible feats.
 Here’s a curated list of cat books that share stories of these amazing magic cats in action:

 Nikki Naser, Pet Central Senior Editor